nightroman/FarNet/FarNet/Readme.txt

 FarNet.xml - XML documentation

 .\FarNet\Modules\
-Each module folder contains one or more assemblies (.dll) and at most one optional configuration file (.cfg).
-Each line of .cfg file is:
+Each module folder contains exactly one .cfg file (module manifest) or exactly one .dll file (module assembly).
+The manifest file tells what is loaded: the first line is the .dll path and the others are class names.
-	<Assembly> <Class1> <Class2> ... <ClassN>
-	where
-	<Assembly> - relative path of the module assembly;
-	<ClassX> - name of a module class to be loaded and connected.

 	= LOADING MODULES FROM DISK =

-*) For each folder in Modules: if a file *.cfg exists then only specified assemblies and their classes are loaded, else all not abstract BaseModule children are loaded from all *.dll files in the module folder.
+*) For each folder in Modules: if a manifest *.cfg exists then only specified assembly and classes are loaded, else all not abstract BaseModule children are loaded from a single *.dll file.

 *) Excluded folders: folders "-*", e.g. "-MyModule", are not loaded.